probe-rs/probe-rs/cargo-embed/README.md

 ## Configuration

-You can configure `cargo-embed` with a file called `Embed.toml` in your project directory.
+You can configure `cargo-embed` with a file called `Embed.toml` (or `.embed.toml`) in your project directory.
+That file should be added to your git history.

+For local-only configuration overrides, you can create an `Embed.local.toml` (or `.embed.local.toml`) file and add that to your `.gitignore`.

+Config file precedence:

+1. `Embed.local.*`
+2. `.embed.local.*`
+3. `Embed.*`
+4. `.embed.*`
+5. Default configuration

-Instead of a TOML file, you can also use a YAML or a JSON file.
+Instead of a TOML file, you can also use a INI/JSON/HJSON/YAML file.
 Choose what suits you best!

-Configuring via a config file is nice to have a persistent config for your project which always targets the same core.

 You can find all available options in the [default.toml](src/config/default.toml).
 Commented out options are the ones that are `None` by default.